kznhq/capy-discord-bot/README.md

     - !owd : picks a random DPS from Overwatch

 ## Desired Future Functionality:
+- slash commands (at some point, would be nice for autocomplete and look more official)
 - chess bot (low priority, maybe after completing other projects)